IS A WEIMARANER RIGHT FOR YOU AND YOUR FAMILY?

 Grooming requirements for the breed include regular brushing to remove dead hair, regular cleaning of the ears, trimming of the toenails and dental care.
 The Weimaraner does shed its coat, however the shedding will be much less visible on the shorthair than the longhair.
 This usually happens twice a year but can occur after a bitch has had the season.

 The Weimaraner, like many breeds, is subject to some health problems that you should be aware of before you purchase a puppy.
 Make sure the breeder explains these to you.

-* Immune Deficiency: Only a limited amount of research has been carried out into this disorder, but sufficiently is known to establish that genetic inheritance is relevant.
-This disease affects the immune system and can cause problems underdogs immune system is challenged as in an infection or following a vaccination.
+* Immune Deficiency: Only a limited amount of research has been carried out into this disorder, but sufficient is known to establish that genetic inheritance is relevant.
+This disease affects the immune system and can cause problems when a dog's immune system is challenged, as in an infection or following a vaccination.
 This often occurs within 6 months of age.

 * Bloat: Bloat, or more correctly, "gastric dilatation and volvulus" is a condition in which the stomach swells and twists.
 The affected dog is often distressed, has a bloated or swollen abdomen and commonly drools excessively.
 It is very important that the owner recognises the signs and contacts a veterinarian immediately if the dog is to have any chance of survival.

 * Hip Dysplasia: This does not seem to be a problem with Weimaraners in this country.
 An extremely small percentage of Weimaraners would have this problem and this can sometimes be environmentally induced.

 DO YOU THINK A WEIMARANER IS RIGHT FOR YOU AND YOUR FAMILY?

 The Weimaraner is a breed that you will either love or hate.
 Spend as much time as possible around them before you decide if this is the breed for you.
 Contacting the Weimaraner Club in your state will help you find a Weimaraner and breeders and will provide you with more information.